Francisco Jiménez (writer)

-Francisco Jiménez (born June 29, 1943) is a Mexican-American writer and professor at Santa Clara University in Santa Clara, California.
+Francisco Jiménez (born June 29, 1943) is a Mexican American writer and professor at Santa Clara University in Santa Clara, California.

-Personal life
+Early life

-Francisco Jiménez was born in 1943 in Tlaquepaque, Mexico, as the second oldest of eight children.
+Francisco Jiménez was born on June 29, 1943 in Tlaquepaque, the second oldest of six children.
 Up until he was four years old, he lived in a town in the state of Jalisco, Mexico called El Rancho Blanco.
 His family then immigrated to California to work as migrant farm workers.
 When he was six years old, he started working in the fields with his family.
 Growing up, his family would move frequently, following seasonal crops, causing him to miss months of school every year.

 When Jiménez was in eighth grade, his family was deported back to Mexico.
 Several months later, they returned legally and settled down in a migrant labor camp in Santa Maria, California called Bonetti Ranch.
 His father could not work anymore because of severe back problems, so they would no longer move from place to place.
 Throughout high school, Jiménez and his older brother, Roberto, worked as janitors 35 hours a week each to support their family.

 After high school, Jiménez received several scholarships and went on to attend Santa Clara University, getting his B.A. in Spanish Studies in 1966.
 He became a US Citizen during his junior year at Santa Clara.
 Then, he was awarded a Woodrow Wilson Fellowship to attend Columbia University where he received a Master's and Ph.D. in Latin American Literature.

 At Santa Clara University, Jiménez met his to-be wife, Laura Facchini, and they got married while he was attending Columbia University.
 They have three children: Francisco Andrés, Miguel Antonio, and Tomás.
 Tomás Jiménez is (in 2019) full professor in sociology at Stanford University.
 Francisco Andrés is an accomplished artist and senior lecturer at Santa Clara University.
 Miguel, now retired, was a highly successful senior director of finance at Symantec.